bao7uo/waf-cookie-fetcher/README.md

 [![Language](https://img.shields.io/badge/Lang-Python-blue.svg)](https://www.python.org)
 [![License](https://img.shields.io/badge/License-Apache%202.0-red.svg)](https://opensource.org/licenses/Apache-2.0)

-#### This extension registers custom session handling rule actions which can be used to...
+#### This extension registers custom session handling rule actions which can...
-- easily add client-side cookies to Burp's cookie jar on demand when Burp cannot otherwise detect them, for example if they have been obfuscated by a WAF
+- use PhantomJS to obtain security cookies generated in the browser by client-side code and add them to Burp's cookie jar
 - selectively remove specific cookies from Burp's cookie jar
 - empty Burp's cookie jar, for example to ensure only the desired cookies (or no cookies at all) are available to Burp